Paramodular Abelian Varieties of Odd Conductor: Nuggets

-By Lemma \ref{weightformula}, the first inequality is strict unless $\gr(\cF_i) = [\cZ_\gl^{a_i} \,\Mu_\gl^{b_i}]$ and then $\epsilon_0(\cW)=a_1+b_1+a_2+b_2$ while $\bt_e(\cF_1)+\bt_m(\cF_2)=a_1+b_2.$ Hence the last inequality is strict, unless $b_1=0=a_2.$
+By Lemma \ref{weightformula}, the first inequality is strict unless $\gr \cF_i = [\cZ_\gl^{a_i} \,\Mu_\gl^{b_i}]$ and then $\epsilon_0(\cW)=a_1+b_1+a_2+b_2$ while $\bt_e(\cF_1)+\bt_m(\cF_2)=a_1+b_2.$ Hence the last inequality is strict, unless $b_1=0=a_2.$

-\begin{Def} An $\go$-module scheme $\cW$ is a {\it nugget} if either it is exceptional or it satisfies the following two properties. \begin{enumerate}[i)] \item $\cW$ has no $\go$-subscheme isomorphic to $\Ml$ and no quotient isomorphic to $\Zl.$ \item $\cW$ has a {\em special} filtration $\cF$ with no other filtration of strictly lower weight. \end{enumerate} If the nugget $\cW$ has no exceptional subquotient, it is called a {\em unipotent nugget}.
+\begin{Def} An $\go$-module scheme $\cW$ is a {\it nugget} if either it is exceptional or it satisfies the following two properties. \begin{enumerate}[i)] \item $\cW$ has no $\go$-subscheme isomorphic to $\Ml$ and no quotient isomorphic to $\Zl.$ \item $\cW$ has a {\em special} filtration $\cF.$ No other filtration has strictly lower weight. \end{enumerate} If the nugget $\cW$ has no exceptional subquotient, it is called a {\em prosaic nugget}.
+We usually keep the filtration $\cF$ implicit. \end{Def}